Eurovia Contracting accelerate their paperless site target from 2 years to 1 month with Paperless Construction

 Discover the capabilities of Paperless Construction, the top compliance management software.

-At the end of March 2020, and as a consequence of the COVID-19 pandemic, Eurovia Contracting decided to close its sites.
+At the end of March 2020, and as a consequence of the COVID-19 pandemic, Eurovia Contracting decided to temporarily close its sites.
 This gave Eurovia Contracting breathing space to plan how the contracted works in Salford could be delivered safely.

 It was evident when staff went back to work, following the shutdown, sites would feel and operate differently.
 Two-metre social distancing would be the new norm, new risk assessments and new safe systems at work would be needed as would additional cleaning.

 A key issue to address was the risk of passing on the virus by sharing common spaces, interacting with each other, sharing equipment, and exchanging physical pieces of paper.
 Emphasis was placed on replacing manual processes with technology, avoiding paper-based briefings, and exchanging paper plans on-site.